You’re a man, and manicures are for women. This is the common belief that many men believe when they hear about manicures.

-There’s no denying that you’ll look great with a manicure.
+The truth is that men can also benefit from manicures.
+There’s no denying that you’ll look great with well-groomed hands and nails.
 But did you know that men’s manicures also have huge health benefits and can boost your career?

 Let’s find out why!
 Here’s your complete guide to manicures for men – including tips on how to do a man’s manicure yourself.